Certificate in Advising Small and Family Businesses (Cert. ASFB)

 MODULE 1: Introduction to Advising Business Owners and Risk Management

 The first module provides an overview of the potential opportunities that can be generated when advising business owners.
 This module will also bridge the relationship between the risk exposures facing the client as an individual and a business-owner, and the various strategies that can be used to manage such risk exposure and generate business opportunities.
+An overview of 12 different situations and how insurance and investment products can be used will also be provided for learners looking for “sales ideas”.

 This module provides a framework for understanding the business environment and business structures, as well as the unique issues and challenges in each structure.
 In this module, learners will have a deeper understanding of where to start, what to look for and how to engage their prospective clients in a client-planner relationship.
+Most often, this is a critical process as part of the pre-approach and initial client meeting.

-MODULE 3: Conducting Company Financial Analysis
+MODULE 3: Quantitative Analysis: Company Financial Analysis

-This module equips learners with the knowledge and competence to understand and conduct a financial analysis of the business in order to identify potential financial pitfalls within the business, such as credit, cashflow or guarantor risks, and be equipped to address them.
+This module equips learners with the knowledge and competence to understand and conduct a financial analysis of the business to identify potential financial pitfalls within the business, such as credit, cashflow or guarantor risks, and be equipped to address them.

 MODULE 4: The Buy-Sell Agreement and Establishing Business Valuation

 This module looks into the buy-sell agreement as well as an appreciation of the various valuation models and guidelines, as well as an introduction to valuers such as the International Valuation Standards Council (IVSC) and the role of the Institute of Valuers and Appraisers of Singapore (IVAS).
+Specifically, learners will learn how to use insurance products as a funding vehicle for the exit proposition.

 MODULE 5: Exit Planning and Key Employee Strategies